ammarsubei/Shell/README.md

 # Almond Shell
 A simple implementation of a shell in C, written by Ammar Subei.
 Still a work-in-progress, and needs a decent amount of polishing.
-Future plans to support tab-completion for commands and/or their arguments.
+Now supports basic tab-completion for file system paths, and supports access to command history using the arrow keys.

 Enter your desired command followed by its arguments (if any).
 Supports some built-in functions like "cd" and "exit".
 Makefile provided for compilation.